JosephSun/cliffordfajardo.github.io/_posts/2016-01-24-atom-editor-review.md

 So I've finally published my first youtube video - wohoo.
 I hadn't really seen any Atom videos which covered very many packages and their use cases, so I decided to make one.
 What are your thoughts on Atom?

+Fun fact: All of my blog posts have been written in Atom with the markdown preview package.
 ## Youtube Video of Packages

 <!-- ![](/assets/images/posts/atom-ytThumbnail.png)(https://www.youtube.com/watch?v=cFAzqvYoHJs) -->